padmajagandham/ChaseTest/ReadMe.txt

 - No Authentication.
 Also, both http and https seem to work
 - API responses are being cached , "CF-CACHE-STATUS" header seem to indicate HIT or MISS.
 Response times are slightly longer as expected when the cache hit is a MISS.
 - The list of user emails in /comments response do not match any in /users response ; indicating that any user can make a comment on a post.
+- Noticed that the PUT operation for /comments and /post , when the id is invalid returns a 500 instead of a 404.